freer4/stackagejs/README.md

 ## What does this even do?
-Allow you to access your data models and properties directly in your Single-Page Application, including relationships and complex custom types; then automatically get that data as-needed with no further effort.
+Stackage allows you to access your data models and properties directly in your Single-Page Application (SPA), including relationships and complex custom types; then automatically get that data as-needed with no further effort.
+Lazy loading, front-end caching, sorting, filtering, data validation, data navigation - stop writing more code to do the same things over and over.

 ### Each back-end package will:
 1. provide standardized JS classes describing each model from your choosen ORM, such as field names, types, nullability, constraints, and relationships to other models.